the-ted/org-mind-map/README.md

 ** Branch D
 ```

-and the result pdf file is shown below:
+and the result is shown below:

 ![example-1.org.pdf](example-1.org.png)